wearevolt/mobx-model/README.md

 ## Changelog

+### 0.0.21

-* requestData in api config can be an object or a function returning object
+* requestData and requestHeaders in api config can be an object or a function returning object

 ### 0.0.18